Research Faculty Positions

 Job Title: Assistant Professor, Research Faculty Appointment (RFA)

-The Department of Experimental Therapeutics at The University of Texas MD Anderson Cancer Center in Houston, Texas is seeking a Research Assistant Professor (RFA).
-This is a basic/translational scientist faculty position responsible to the Chair, Department of Experimental Therapeutics, who reports to the Head, Division of Cancer Medicine.
+The Department of Experimental Therapeutics at The University of Texas MD Anderson Cancer Center in Houston, Texas is seeking an Assistant Professor.
+This is a Research Faculty Appointment position responsible to the Professor, Department of Experimental Therapeutics, who reports to the Professor, Division of Cancer Medicine.
 Serves as a mentor in basic/translational research and teaching for clinical fellows, post-doctoral fellows, and students.
 The individual actively participates in protocol research trials and appropriate publication and presentation of the results with the overall aim of improving survival rates.
 Refer to the Experimental Therapeutics department web page for additional information about the department and its programs.

 KEY FUNCTIONS